greg-raven/Uncommon-Sense/_posts/2011-01-20-the-sea-of-liberty.md

 ---
-title: 'The sea of liberty'
+title: "The sea of liberty"
 layout: post
 categories:
 - liberty